Single-valued integration and double copy: `Motivic' periods and the single-valued period homomorphism

 where the first map assigns to an extension $E$ the extension of $\RR$-mixed Hodge structures $E_{\B, \sigma} \otimes_{\QQ} \RR$.
 The last map is the class of $a_{\sigma}$ modulo $(2\pi i)^n \RR$, which is well-defined.
 Finally, if one identifies $\CC /( 2\pi i)^n \RR $ with $i^{n-1} \RR$ via the inclusion of the latter in $\CC$ then one concludes that

-In other words, $2\, \mathrm{reg}_\sigma$ is the image of $\log( \sv_\sigma)$ in the abelianisation of the Lie algebra of unipotent radical $U^{\mathrm{can}}_{\MT(k)}$.
-In fact, much of \cite{beilinsondeligne} can be profitably recast using the language of unipotent de Rham polylogarithms.
-One can also show more generally that regulators are expressible in terms of single-valued periods. \end{example}
+In other words, $2\, \mathrm{reg}_\sigma$ is the image of $\log( \sv_\sigma)$ in the abelianisation of the Lie algebra of the unipotent radical $U^{\mathrm{can}}_{\MT(k)}$.
+In fact, much of \cite{beilinsondeligne} can be profitably recast using the language of unipotent de Rham polylogarithms. \end{example}